 You will have a space on the table in front of your backboard.
 Use it to advantage to help you explain your project.
 A project always looks more interesting if there is something on the table for people to look at.
 Here are some items that could be included.

 Models or actual experiment apparatus if it fits and passes safety checks.

 Your log book – your day-to-day record of what you did and what you learned

 A binder or folder containing Ethics forms (if you worked with humans or animals)

 Bibliography and references in a separate folder if this information is not on the display board

-“Preparing a Science Fair Project”, which is under Resources on the TSF website.
+“Preparing a Science Fair Project”, which is under Resources.